 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Gerton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Gerton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Gerton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Gerton does not have a public transit system used by locals to get to and from work.

 The people who call Gerton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gerton residents report their race to be White.
-Important ancestries of people in Gerton include Irish, Italian, German, Norwegian, and Scottish.
+Important ancestries of people in Gerton include Irish, Norwegian, Italian, German, and Dutch.

 The most common language spoken in Gerton is English.
 Other important languages spoken here include German/Yiddish and African languages.